zwap-in/sqs-mega-python/README.md

     queue_url='https://sqs.us-east-2.amazonaws.com/424566909325/sqs-mega-test'
 )
 ```
-> **WARNING**: the passwords and keys here are just an example, you should never hard-code any secrets in code.
+> ⚠️ The passwords and keys here are just an example, you should never hard-code any secrets in code.
 Use environment variables or a secret vault for that.

 - If `aws_access_key_id`, `aws_secret_access_key` and `region_name` are omitted, they will be read from the IAM environment or AWS CLI configuration.
 - The `queue_url` must point to a valid SQS queue URL.
 Please ensure the IAM user has _write_ permissions to that queue.